Homelessness Community System of Care Launching

 - Multiple essential services providers and community partners are offering to co-locate services as needed.

 These system level accomplishments in aligning and establishing a new CSOC leadership structure are leading to new opportunities.
-On March 28, 2017, the Superior Court was notified of a grant award of $593,089 to develop an outreach program to assist homelessness individuals in mitigating unresolved legal issues as an incentive to access housing and support services.
+On March 28, 2017, the Superior Court was notified of a State grant award of $593,089 to develop an outreach program to assist homelessness individuals in mitigating unresolved legal issues as an incentive to access housing and support services.
 This grant was developed leveraging the Focus on Prevention multisector partnerships and planning, which positioned the Court in a highly competitive and ultimately successful position.
 We anticipate the foundation Focus on Prevention has built will continue to produce similar results and additional resources.
 As a recent $1.4 Million investment by local business leaders highlights, the additional partners and resources are not only materializing in the public sector, but the private sector has demonstrated a commitment to a Focus on Prevention as well.